State Feedback Control of State-Delayed LPV Systems using Dynamic IQCs: Numerical Example

 \end{enumerate} Since the LFT exact-memory approach does not explicitly utilize real-time parameter information, its performance is slightly inferior to that of the LPV-based controllers.
 In contrast, parameter-dependent Lyapunov functions, which explicitly capture parameter variations with bounded rates, generally provide less conservative results than constant Lyapunov function methods.
 In particular, for relatively small parameter variation rates, the parameter-dependent formulation yields noticeable improvements in controlled performance, as clearly illustrated in Table \ref{Tab.gamma}.

 The improved performance obtained with parameter-dependent Lyapunov functions can be attributed to their ability to explicitly capture the dependence of the system dynamics on the scheduling parameter.
 Unlike constant Lyapunov functions, which enforce a uniform stability certificate over the entire parameter set, parameter-dependent Lyapunov functions allow the Lyapunov matrix to vary with $\rho$.
 This additional degree of freedom enables a tighter characterization of the system’s stability and performance properties, thereby reducing conservatism.
 Consequently, the parameter-dependent Lyapunov framework typically results in less conservative stability and performance conditions, explaining the observed improvement in the achievable ${\cal L}_2$ gain levels.
+On the other hand, increasing either the maximum delay bound $\bar{\tau}$ or the delay derivative bound $r$ leads to larger values of $\gamma$, indicating degraded performance.

 To illustrate the proposed delay-dependent control strategy via time-domain simulations, we consider the time-varying parameter $\rho(t) = \sin (0.5 t)$ and the state-delay function $\tau(t) = 0.2 \sin(6 t) + 1.8$, yielding the bounds $(r, \bar{\tau}) = (1.2, 2)$.
 Since the delay-derivative bound exceeds unity, conventional methods \cite{WuG.Au01, ZhaG.MCCA05, BriSL.SCL10} are not applicable.
-In contrast, by solving the optimization problem (\ref{Opt}) with the IQC multiplier $\Pi_2$, we obtain an optimized ${\cal L}_2$ gain $\gamma = 2.0953$ along with the corresponding controller gains.
+In contrast, by solving the optimization problem (\ref{Opt}) with the IQC multiplier $\Pi_2$ and parameter variation bound $\nu = 1.0$, we obtain an optimized ${\cal L}_2$ gain $\gamma = 2.1137$ along with the corresponding controller gains.
 With zero initial conditions and a unit pulse disturbance applied over $[0,2] sec$, simulations are performed using the synthesized controller.
 The system responses are depicted in Fig. \ref{Fig.Ex}.
 Despite the presence of parameter variations and time-varying state delays, the plant states converge rapidly to zero while maintaining a reasonable control effort.